 If you’re carrying numerous heavy objects then be sure that you take breaks constantly and not just for your health – but for your wrists too!
 The wrist is fragile and if you have weak wrists then you’re most likely to have an injury from heavy lifting.
 If the heavy impact doesn’t affect the bones, then it can harm the nerves and cause tissue damage.
 This occurs in the most extreme conditions, however, it’s crucial to be aware of the worst cases so that you will remain cautious.

 Scapholunate Ligament & TFCC Tear

-The triangular fibrocartilage complex (TFCC) is a structure on the little finger side of the wrist, that supports the small carpal bones in the area, also keeping the forearm bones stable when using the hand to grasp or rotating the forearm.
+The triangular fibrocartilage complex (TFCC) is a structure on the little finger side of the wrist, that supports the small carpal bones in the area, also keeping the forearm bones stable when using the hand to grasp or rotate the forearm.
 There are two types of TFCC tear caused by two factors, firstly, type 1 tears are commonly known as traumatic tears, caused by accidents such as falling on an outstretched arm.
 Type two tears are degenerative conditions that occur with age, as the cartilage is worn down over time.
 TFCC tear treatment includes both surgical and non-surgical procedures.
 Non-surgical treatments include anti-inflammatory medication, steroid injections or wearing a splint.
 Surgical procedure for treating a TFCC Tear can see the surgeon fix the tear by cleaning the torn edges and damaged tissue off, allowing it to heal over time.
 It may however require suturing to fix the tear.

 We hope you enjoyed reading about the 5 causes of wrist pain.
 Let us know what you thought of our blog and if you think you may have one of these conditions, then get in contact with us today!